ArcovanBreda/CEConvDL2/blogpost.md

 \tag{24}
 $$

-In which $n$ represents the number of discrete rotations in the group and k indexing the rotation to be applied.
-The group operation now is a matrix multiplication on the $\mathbb{R}^3$ space of LAB pixel values.
+In which $n$ represents the number of discrete rotations in the group and $k$ indexes the rotation to be applied.
+The group operation is now a matrix multiplication on the $\mathbb{R}^3$ space of LAB pixel values.
 The rest of the operations can be left the same.
-Because we are rotating on a rectangular plane we can never fall out of the lab space thus there is again no need for reprojection.
-However, as stated before issues arise when converting from LAB to RGB and back.
+Because we are rotating on a rectangular plane we can never fall out of the lab space.
+Thus, there is no need for reprojection.
+However, issues arise when converting from LAB to RGB and back as stated in Appendix [color spaces](#a-color-spaces).

 ### Results of Additional Experiments
-The experiments of the various color spaces are conducted on the Flowers102 dataset, similarly to section [Image Classification](#image-classification).
+The experiments of the various color spaces are conducted on the Flowers102 dataset, similar to section [Image Classification](#image-classification).

 #### HSV